webcicle/movie-app/README.md

 Version History:

+1.02:

+- fixed search
+- fixed filters so that they work on chrome

+  1.01:

-1.01 - minor bug fixes and layout corrections
+- minor bug fixes and layout corrections